acorg/parvo-2018/README.md

 * `drt`: Directory containing the XML files for the date randomization test runs.
     * `strict-const-0-n.xml` - `strict-const-4-n.xml`:  XML file.
 Strict clock, Coalescent Constant population prior.
 Dates were randomized within all sequences.
     * `strict-const-10-n.xml` - `strict-const-14-n.xml`:  XML file.
 Strict clock, Coalescent Constant population prior.
 Dates were randomized within ancient sequences.

+The `reads` directory contains the reads that were used to assemble the consensus sequences.

+The `consensus` directory contains the consensus sequences.